 NRSA awards, by contrast, have a cap of \$16k annually towards tuition, and only covers 60% of tuition cost.
 To address this, the graduate school provides the remaining 40% of tuition in the fall and spring semesters as a fellowship tuition award.
 However, the graduate school does not provide tuition support for the winter term or summer sessions during which our students are registered for credits.
 There are several options students with NRSA funding may be able to pursue to cover the cost of tuition.
-These students should work with the DCT and program on a case by case basis toward the best solution for their circumstances.
+These students should work with the DCT and program on a case-by-case basis toward the best solution for their circumstances.
 Options include:

-- .5 TA (teaching assistantship)-dependent on funding and availability, and only applies to the term(s) during which the student serves as a TA - .5 RA (research assistantship)-dependent on research mentor funding.
-Note: RA duties cannot overlap between NRSA and mentor's grant. - Residency reclassification for in-state tuition status - Individualized curriculum plan with consultation by DCT and mentor
+- .5 TA (teaching assistantship)-dependent on funding and availability, and only applies to the term(s) during which the student serves as a TA (although this option is discouraged as it puts greater burden on the student) - .5 RA (research assistantship)-dependent on research mentor funding.
+Note: RA duties cannot overlap between NRSA and mentor's grant (although this option is discouraged as it puts greater burden on the student) - Residency reclassification for in-state tuition status - Individualized curriculum plan with consultation by DCT and mentor (this is the most common solution)